Data-driven Mutation Analysis for Cyber-Physical Systems: Empirical Evaluation

 \subsubsection{Results}

 \emph{Manual effort.} The left part of Table~\ref{table:costs} reports the measures related to manual effort.
-The number of operators configured per subject varies from 23 to 142, with an average between 9.66 and 23 operators per fault model. \UPDATED{In our experiments, on average, it took between five and ten minutes to configure an operator.} Given that the definition of test cases for safety-critical CPS components, such our case study subjects, takes days to complete, our industry partners found the required effort acceptable.
+The number of operators configured per subject varies from 23 to 142, with an average between 9.66 and 23 operators per fault model.
+In our experiments, on average, it took between five and ten minutes to configure an operator \TSEmin{2.3}{(i.e., to read the paragraph of the software specifications related to a specific data item and to write the configuration values for an operator in the \APPR fault model).} Given that the definition of test cases for safety-critical CPS components, such our case study subjects, takes days to complete, our industry partners found the required effort acceptable.
 The same considerations hold for the number of LoC per fault model, whose average across subjects varied between 2.72 and 7.64\footnote{The exit handler includes one call for each fault model and thus subjects with less fault models show a lower average.
-For \PARAM, the larger number of lines of code is due to the need for recomputing a message checksum after the invocation of function \emph{mutate}.}.
+For \PARAM, the larger number of lines of code is due to the need for recomputing a message checksum after the invocation of function \emph{mutate}.}. \TSEmin{1.3}{In total, the configuration of \APPR (i.e., configure operators and insert mutation probes) for \ADCS, \GPS, \PDHU, and \PARAM took around 20, 3, 4, and 6 working hours, respectively.}

 \emph{Overhead.} Excluding outliers (i.e., values above $90^{th}$ percentile), the maximum execution overhead for \ADCS, \GPS, \PDHU, and \PARAM is 1.47\%, 3.16\%, 1.7\%, and \NEWRES{1.3\%}, respectively. \REVIEW{D.7}{We did not observe any failure due to violated timing constraints (i.e., constraints defined within SUT test suites that verify both functional and time requirements); this indicates that \APPR does not introduce significant delay.} Therefore, overall, the small overhead incurred by the subjects is acceptable and does not prevent the application of \APPR to real-time CPSs.